 Next Dr. Oz entertained chef Donatella Arpaia who has revamped P2 eating for the hCG diet with recipes that are enjoyable- she did the hCG diet through Dr. Emma and lost 35 lbs in two cycles (what we online mostly refer to as rounds of hCG) and has been maintaining it for several months now, including through the notorious holiday season.
-Arpaia’s husband is actually a Doctor and it was nice to hear his viewpoint on what he observed as his wife went through the hCG protocol.
+Arpaia’s husband is actually a Doctor and it was nice to hear his viewpoint on what he observed as his wife went through the human chorionic gonadotropin (hCG) protocol.
 He made a great statement, that it’s not like hCG is just so miraculous that you just inject it and the weight falls off- there is a whole protocol involved in order to get the exceptional results that people are achieving.
 Donatella is around food all the time in her day to day life as a chef, and the effects of hCG were strong enough on her that was able to manage the very low calorie diet (for her sounds like it was between 600-800 calories) without much difficulty at all.

 The chef and Dr. Oz gave a showing of what a 560 calorie day on the hCG diet might look like with the foods laid out for you to see.
 You’ll notice that they are showing food items that are not on the “original” hcg diet protocol list that Dr. Simeons created.
 I am certainly open to this myself, as I’ve eaten quite a number of off protocol foods- the thing is to do so strategically and with knowledge- for instance, the cauliflower that Donatella showed- she mentioned the nutritional count in ½ cup of cauliflower as having just 14 calories, and in my mind, it seems to fit into the framework of a qualified hCG food.